HE-KPACOTA/HE-KPACOTA/README.md

 - 👋 Hi, I’m @HE-KPACOTA
 - 👀 I’m interested in IT Products creation.
-- 🌱 I’m currently learning node.js and mangodb
+- 🌱 I’m currently learning Scala
 - 💞️ I’m looking to collaborate on creating new IT product for drone racing pilots, leagues, organisations and other interested in players.
 Welcome!
 - 📫 How to reach me np@quadro.team